pentestjosh/cuckoo-web/README.md

-# A Guide to Installing Cuckoo with a web interface and secure web deployment
+# A Guide to Installing Cuckoo sandbox with a web interface and secure web deployment
 Basic install guide for a Cuckoo host using a Windows 7 guest VM for analysis
 # TO DO:
 nginx (DONE - need to add guide)